annikahettmann/Welcome-Page/README.md

 <img align="left" src="https://github.com/ChapmanDAA/Welcome-Page/blob/master/src/imgs/Foley.JPG" height="115">

-Anthony is also a rising senior, majoring in Business Administration - Finance & minoring in Computer Science and Data Analytics.
+Anthony is also a senior, majoring in Business Administration - Finance & minoring in Computer Science and Data Analytics.
 He currently works for the Janes Financial Residency right here at Chapman and loves to surf and play golf in his free time.

 </br>
 </br>